-Results of our method on this problem are shown in Figs. 11-15.
+Results of our method on this problem are shown in Figs. 11-18.
 Shown in Fig. 11 are, clockwise from the upper left, plots of the mass density, pressure, velocity, and SIE at the final time.
 These plots contain the computed values (solid line) and exact solution (dashed line) plotted against the left ordinate and the signed difference between the exact and computed results (dotted line) plotted against the right ordinate.
 The values corresponding to the individual material in the mixed cell are indicated with the symbol •.
 The stronger initial pressure difference of this problem leads to greater over- and undershoot at the shock than the standard Sod problem; as in the standard Sod results, overshoot in the rarefaction-side SIE is seen.
-Fig. 12 contains results for all three methods.
+Corresponding plots of results for the mixed-cell method of Tipton and the pure-cell calculation are given in Figs. 12 and 13.
+Figure 14 contains results for all three methods.
 The results are similar to those for the standard Sod problem, with the Tipton method results standing out by having the least accurate rarefaction tail as well as the greatest density undershoot and SIE overshoot at the contact.